-Our bodies create muscular imbalances over time, so naturally it will take some time to undo them.
-Some styles of bodywork can release chronic muscular holding patterns and benefit overall posture but it will take several weeks, months, or even years depending on what is going on.
+Our bodies create muscular imbalances over time, so naturally, it will take some time to undo them.
+Some styles of bodywork can release chronic muscular holding patterns and benefit your overall posture.
+Still, it will take several weeks, months, or even years, depending on what is going on.

-Some therapists also make suggestions for home care or refer to additional health care providers so that your treatments will be more effective and last longer.
+Some therapists also make suggestions for home care or refer to additional health care providers so that your treatments will be more productive and last longer.

-I always encourage my clients to make massage a regular self care habit to prevent pain and stress.
-Massage Therapy works best when it’s used as preventative care.
+I always encourage my clients to make massage a regular self-care habit to prevent pain and stress.
+Massage Therapy works best as preventative care.

 2. Massage therapy helps muscle tissue rest, repair, and recover after strenuous activity.

-Not only does massage therapy feel good, it’s also a great option for a speedy recovery for people with muscular pain or athletes wanting to enhance their performance.
+Not only does massage therapy feel good, it's also an excellent option for a speedy recovery for people with muscular pain or athletes wanting to enhance their performance.
 Thinking that the only benefit to getting regular massage is feeling pampered severely underestimates this extremely effective natural therapy.

 Regular massage adds to our quality of life by reducing everyday aches and pains that nag at us and consequently makes our stress levels rise.

-While we all study the same basic massage foundations, some of us specialize in different areas. many therapists choose to study clinical styles of bodywork while others are passionate about relaxation and stress reduction.
-Some therapists choose to only use modern, Western techniques, while others enjoy ancient, Eastern styles of bodywork.
+While we all study the same necessary massage foundations, some of us specialize in different areas.
+Many therapists choose to study clinical styles of bodywork, while others are passionate about relaxation and stress reduction.
+Some therapists want only to use modern Western techniques, while others enjoy ancient, Eastern styles of bodywork.

-It’s best to ask around for a referral to someone that can be a good match for your specific needs.
-Luckily, massage therapists are very friendly and love to discuss their work so finding a good referral is pretty easy.
+It's best to ask around for a referral to someone that can be a good match for your specific needs.
+Luckily, massage therapists are very friendly and love to discuss their work, so finding a good referral is pretty simple.

 For example, you wouldn't want to see a therapist who practices massage for relaxation if you need detailed work on specific muscles for pain relief from an injury.
 You'd want to see a clinical or medical massage therapist.

-Massage therapists create space for our clients to rest and move their nervous system from it’s stress response in to it’s parasympathetic or “rest and digest” response.
-This is such an important switch to flip in order to set the stage for the real healer (your body) to come in and do the work.
+Massage therapists create space for our clients to rest and move their nervous system from its stress response into it's parasympathetic or "rest and digest" response.

-When we are able to take a complete rest, surrender to what is, and just BE, miraculous things can happen.
-Our bodies can heal from many stress related dysfunctions, we can see the world more clearly, and we can make better decisions for our well being.
+When we can take a complete rest, miraculous things can happen.
+Our bodies can heal from many stress-related dysfunctions, we can see the world more clearly, and we can make better decisions for our well being.

 What do you what your massage therapist to know?